mangeshdamre/GMX_Hbonds_plot/README.md

 - hbonds.sh
 - hbonds.py

-hbonds.sh will generate the data for the given selection in the script.
+**<a href="https://github.com/mangeshdamre/GMX_Hbonds_plot/blob/main/scripts/hbonds.sh" target="_blank">hbonds.sh</a>**) will generate the data for the given selection in the script.
 One can update the selection for hbonds calculation in the script at the section "gmx make_ndx"
 ```
 gmx make_ndx -f ../$GRO -o hbonds.ndx << EOL
 a 2708-2792